Pokédex - Move Data - Beat Up

 - Black/White Versions and Later: Level 25 (as Houndour)

-- Ruby/Sapphire Versions and Later: Egg Move
+- Ruby/Sapphire Versions and Later: Egg Move13

 - Diamond/Pearl Versions and Later, but Before Black/White: Level 27